seanjensengrey/colony-js/README.md

     git clone git://github.com/timcameronryan/colony-js.git
     cd colony-js
-    npm install jast
+    npm install jast@0.2.1
     coffee colonize.coffee demo/binarytrees.js > demo/binarytrees.lua
     lua -e 'package.path=package.path..";lib/?.lua"' demo/binarytrees.lua

 ## Requirements

-For the compiler:

-* CoffeeScript runtime is required to run the compiler.
+Requirements to run the compiler:

+* Node.js/CoffeeScript runtime (`npm install coffee-script`)
-* `jast` library from npm.
+* `jast` library from npm

-For compiled code:
+Requirements for compiled code:

-* "lib/colony-js.lua" is a required library for all compiled scripts.
-* Lua 5.1, the `bitop` package, and the "debug" library are required to run Colony-compiled scripts.
+* Lua 5.1, the `bitop` package, and the "debug" library
+* "lib/colony-js.lua" must be included with compiled scripts

+## Mixing languages

-## JavaScript (Colony) Interop
+### JavaScript (Colony) Interop

 Interop with other JavaScript modules works a la CommonJS through the global `require` function.
-Note that any JavaScript modules that are required must also have been compiled with colony to Lua.
+Note that any JavaScript modules that are required must *also have been compiled* with Colony before running.

-## Lua Interop
+### Lua Interop

-Interop between JavaScript and Lua works seamlessly, as Colony compiles to pure Lua code.
+Interop between JavaScript and Lua works seamlessly, as Colony compiles to Lua source code.
 Be aware of language caveats:

-1. JavaScript methods compiled to Lua have an implicit `this` argument as the first parameter.
+1. JavaScript methods compiled to Lua require a `this` argument as the first parameter.
-    * Lua functions which call JavaScript function should pass a `this` object (which may be null) as the first parameter.
+    * Lua functions which call JavaScript function should pass a `this` object (which may be `nil`) as the first parameter.
     * Inversely, JavaScript calling Lua must pass the first argument as the `this` parameter; the most logical way to do this is using the `.call()` method: `func.call(arg0, arg1, arg2)`
     * `object.method(arg0, arg1)` in JavaScript maps to `object:method(arg0, arg1)` in Lua.
 1. Arrays in JavaScript are indexed from 0, and Lua arrays are indexed from 1.
-Make sure to either push a dummy element using `.shift()` when calling Lua from JavaScript, and to explicitly assign the first array element in Lua to the 0 index (eg. `{[0]='first element', 'second element', 'third...'}`)
+Make sure to either push a dummy element using `.shift()` when calling Lua from JavaScript, and to explicitly assign the first array element in Lua to the 0 index (eg. in Lua: `{[0]='first element', 'second element', 'third...'}`)

-*NOTE:* Colony uses the debug library to replace the intrinsic metatables of functions, strings, booleans, and numbers.
+**The debug library:** Colony uses the debug library to replace the intrinsic metatables of functions, strings, booleans, and numbers.
 This probably will not cause issues (functions, booleans, and numbers in Lua have no default metatables), except if a Lua module expects the built-in `string` object to be the metatable of string literals (eg. `("apples"):len()`).
 The workaround is to ensure all included code explicitly calls the methods of the `string` object (eg. `string.len("apples")`).
 Unfortunately, this limitation extends to all code that runs in conjunction with Colony scripts (for now).

 ## Roadmap

-Rough guidelines that will be followed when development continues.
+Rough guidelines that will be followed as development continues.

 1. Complete ECMAScript 5 support
 1. Become self-hosting
 1. Enable easier sharing between JavaScript/Lua modules.
 1. Avoid the overriding of built-in metatables using the `debug` library (if possible)

+And of course, bug fixes by the handful.

 ## License